joonsooan/joonsooan/README.md

 🌱 I’m currently learning React, Typescript, Javascript

-✨ I want to learn more about Python, C++ in the future
+✨ I want to learn more about Python, C++ in the future!